Blog Fitness The Top Benefits And Drawbacks Of Drinking Coffee After Workout

 What kind of benefits pop into your mind when you hear the word “coffee”?
 An energy drink that gives your body a magical boost?
 We all know that having another cup of black coffee can invigorate us.
 Nonetheless, a cup of coffee is more than an energy booster and in a moment you’ll discover essential coffee-positive effects you would have never thought of.

-1. Coffee is associated with protection against Parkinson’s disease, liver cancer, type 2 diabetes, and liver disease (3).
+1. Coffee consumption has been associated with protection against Parkinson’s disease, liver cancer, type 2 diabetes, and liver disease (3).

 2. There is evidence that coffee may help people lose weight.
-One research indicated that participants who drank more coffee had a higher mean reduction in weight, body mass index (BMI), and fat mass (4).
+One review described studies which found that higher coffee consumption was associated with lower or reductions in weight, body mass index (BMI), and fat mass (4).

 3. Coffee is a source of antioxidants that can help protect your body against free radicals.
-Free radicals may cause inflammation which is linked to type 2 diabetes and obesity.
+Free radicals may cause oxidative stress and inflammation which is linked to chronic disease.

-Some research in 2018 suggested that antioxidants in coffee may protect from metabolic syndrome.
-Metabolic syndrome is the combination of high blood pressure, diabetes, and obesity.
-It puts a person at risk of coronary disease, stroke, and other conditions that negatively affect blood vessels.
+The same review in 2018 suggested that antioxidants in coffee may protect from metabolic syndrome (4).
+Metabolic syndrome is a combination of risk factors for chronic disease including high blood pressure, insulin resistance, and obesity.
+It puts a person at risk of heart disease, stroke, and other conditions that negatively affect blood vessels.

 See also